-It’s been a little under nine years since I discovered my husband had been cheating on me.
+It’s been a little under ten years since I discovered my husband had been cheating on me.

 I still remember that night quite well, but it doesn’t hold any pain for me now.
 We were sitting in a hotel room down in London, preparing for a property training course the next day.
 I casually glanced at a workbook which my husband had completed during a recent Tony Robbins personal development seminar and a question caught my eye.
 What do you regret most in life? it asked, and there in my husband’s distinctive handwriting he had written the words “being unfaithful”.

 So I’m going to talk about my husband’s background.
 You see, whilst he admitted to one affair that fateful evening, in the coming months he admitted to another 22 affairs, spanning our entire 23 year marriage.

 As a charismatic young police officer and then a successful business owner, Pete had no end of opportunities to sleep with women and I honestly had absolutely no idea.
 However when it all came out, he wept as he realised how damaged he must be to even think that this way of life was acceptable.
 Slowly I began to feel sorry for him, my own pain and feelings of worthlessness fading into something more comfortable.
 Empathy.
 Or was it really sympathy?
 I certainly enjoyed feeling like he was the broken one and I the magnanimous saviour who could show mercy in almost a superior way.
 It beat feeling wretched anyhow.